khairuldzulqarnain/courses-introduction-to-sql/chapter1.md

 skills: 1
 ```

-If you submit the code in the **Query** tab, you'll see that you get two types of errors.
+If you submit the code that's written in the **Query** tab, you'll see that you get two types of errors.

 _SQL_ errors are shown in the **Result** tab.
 These are errors returned by the _SQL engine_.
 You should see: